mirumee/ariadne-website/README.md

 ## Search index

 We are using [algolia docsearch](https://docsearch.algolia.com/) for the search.
 Site is indexed automatically one in three days.
 To trigger it manually go to the [crawler dashboard](https://crawler.algolia.com/).
+We are using [default crawler](https://docsearch.algolia.com/docs/templates/#default-template).

 ## Contributing